 To overcome this, it is important to understand the data structure of both systems and map the data accordingly.

 One of the most common data migration challenges is incomplete or inconsistent data.
 This can happen for a number of reasons, such as human error or outdated data sources.

-To overcome this challenge, it is important to have a complete and accurate data set before starting the migration process.
+To overcome this issue, it is important to have a complete and accurate data set before starting the migration process.
 This can be achieved through data cleansing and data normalization.

 9- Lack of data quality

 Data quality is often an issue when migrating data.
 This is because data may be incomplete or inaccurate on the source platform, which can lead to problems when trying to migrate it to the destination platform.

 Data migration is full of risks.
 There’s always the potential for data loss or corruption, which can lead to all sorts of problems down the road.
 That’s why it’s important to take steps to prevent migration problems before it happens.

 Here are a few tips to overcome these risks:

 1. Plan ahead